-The provider ensures that the policies and procedures are consistent with relevant legislation, regulations, national policy, professional guidance and international best practice, such as the United Nations Convention on the Rights of the Child.
+The provider has ensured that the policies and procedures are consistent with relevant legislation, regulations, national policy, professional guidance and international best practice, such as the United Nations Convention on the Rights of the Child.
 The policies and plans are service specific, clear, transparent and easily accessible.
-The provider has a service needs analysis which is regularly reviewed ensuring that the service is adequately resourced with dedicated foster care teams.
+The provider has completed a service needs analysis and the service is adequately resourced with dedicated foster care teams.
 The provider also maintains a panel of approved foster carers.

-There is clear evidence that staff understand and use the foster care service policies and procedures to deliver a safe, child-centred and quality service.
+There is clear evidence that staff understand and use the foster care service policies and procedures to deliver a safe and quality service.
 Policies and procedures are available on request to all interested parties.

 The provider's policies and procedures promote a partnership approach to the care of children involving all interested parties (including children, their families, foster carers and professionals employed) in the development and delivery of services.
-The provider engages other agencies, where appropriate, to address particular needs of children in foster care, including housing, education and social welfare.
+The provider engages other agencies where appropriate to address particular needs of children in foster care, including; housing, education and social welfare.

 The provider aims to ensure children can be placed in foster care placements close to their families, in order to best support each child or young person to maintain their social and community networks with their friends and family.
-In circumstances where this is not possible, or not in their best interests, the provider needs to ensure effective liaison with the relevant Tusla service area to promote children's ongoing contact with their family and community.
+In circumstances where this is not possible, or not in their best interests, the provider needs to promote children's ongoing contact with their family and community.

-Children's placement moves are supported by the provider in line with relevant policies and procedures.
-The provider retains responsibility for ensuring safe and good quality care is provided to the child until the move can be facilitated.
+Children's placement moves are supported by the provider in line with relevant policies and procedures which ensure safe and good quality care is provided to the child until the move can be facilitated.
 Providers evidence good communication and risk management involving the child, their family and linked professionals in supporting the transition process.
 They ensure additional training and support is provided to foster carers, as required, following a placement breakdown.